conan-io/conan-io.github.io/_posts/2021-10-14-New-conan-release-1-41.markdown

     `self.cpp_info.libs` declaration in the `package_info()` method.
-  - Also, as you may know, `self.cpp.package.includedirs` is set to `["include"]` [by default](https://docs.conan.io/en/latest/reference/conanfile/attributes.html?highlight=includedirs#cpp-info), so there's no need in declaring it but we are leaving it here for completion.
+  - Also, as you may know, `self.cpp.package.includedirs` is set to `["include"]` [by default](https://docs.conan.io/en/latest/reference/conanfile/attributes.html?highlight=includedirs#cpp-info), so there's no need in declaring it but we are leaving it here for completeness.

-So far, setting the `self.cpp.package.includedirs` to `["include"]` means that consumers will try to find the `say.h` file when the package is not in editable mode in a folder in the cache that corresponds to something similar to this:
+Setting `self.cpp.package.includedirs` to `["include"]` means that, when the package is not in editable mode, consumers will try to find the `say.h` file in a folder in the cache that corresponds to something similar to this:

 ```
 /location/of/cache/data/say/0.1/_/_/package/<package_id>/include
 ```

 As you can see, we don't have that structure in our local folder so we need a way to tell the `say` package consumers where to find the include file there when it's in editable mode.
 We can set that information using the conanfile's `cpp.source` and
-`cpp.build` attributes (that are [cpp_info objects](https://docs.conan.io/en/latest/reference/conanfile/attributes.html#cpp-info)):
+`cpp.build` attributes (which are [cpp_info objects](https://docs.conan.io/en/latest/reference/conanfile/attributes.html#cpp-info)):

   - `self.cpp.source`: to set folders where the source files are (like include files) **relative to the `self.folders.source`**.
   In this example we are setting `self.cpp.source.includedirs = ["hpp"]`.
 The `self.folders.source` information will be automatically prepended to that path for consumers so Conan will try to get the include files from the `./say_sources/hpp` folder.